pixelfed/docs/README.md

 ## Development

-To hack on these docs:

-- Install vuepress with `npm i -D vuepress`
-- Run `vuepress dev .` to start a live development server
+Run `hugo serve` to start a live development server.